felix-zailskas/claude-personalities/README.md

 **Function**:

 This claude personality turns your claude code session into an interactive terminal documentation.
 Claude will produce detailed descriptions of terminal commands required to execute a desired task.
-It presents all commands needed for the execution of the command and describes the relevant flags.
-In case the user has further questions the explanation is given concisely as if reading a documentation page.
-All answers are as concise as possible to mimic the formatting and setup of traditional cli documentations.
+It presents all commands needed to execute the task and describes the relevant flags.
+In case the user has further questions the explanation is given concisely, as if reading a documentation page.
+Answers are kept as brief as possible to mimic the formatting and setup of traditional cli documentations.
+This is not a conversational personality but rather turns claude into a tailored and interactive `--help` page for all your terminal commands.

 ---